songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

-The final point is the unconditional variance estimator, which is a bitter complex.
-The calculation method is similar as $\hat{\bar{Y}}$ , and will run this estimation in the near future.
+The final task in model selection and multimodel inference is calculating the unconditional variance estimator, which is much more  complex but its method is similar as $\hat{\bar{Y}}$.

-#### Case Two: determinants of the occurancy of tombs at the Lake
+#### Case Two: determinants of the occupancy of tombs in the Lake

-The procedure is exactly the same as before, so make it in the same way,
+This analyses are mostly as similar as above calculations, so we can make them in the same way,

 {% highlight r %}